hyperspy/hyperspy/doc/reference/metadata.rst

 Metadata structure
 ******************

-The :class:`~.signal.BaseSignal` class stores metadata in the :attr:`~.signal.BaseSignal.metadata` attribute that has a tree structure.
+The :class:`~.api.signals.BaseSignal` class stores metadata in the :attr:`~.api.signals.BaseSignal.metadata` attribute that has a tree structure.
 By convention, the node labels are capitalized and the leaves are not capitalized.